Quebec says Ottawa owes it $300 million for costs related to refugee influx

-MONTREAL — Quebec Premier Francois Legault plans to press Prime Minister Justin Trudeau at Friday’s first ministers’ meeting for $300 million in federal compensation to cover the cost of refugees arriving in the province.
+MONTREAL — Quebec Premier Francois Legault said he made progress during Friday’s first ministers’ meeting on his demand that the federal government pay $300 million in compensation to cover the cost of refugees arriving in the province.

-Legault said Ottawa is so far only offering half of what Quebec is seeking, but “there is an opening” from Trudeau for more money.
+Legault said Ottawa had previously offered to cover only the cost of lodging the asylum seekers — about half of what Quebec was seeking.

+“This afternoon they have moved forward a little more to say they are ready to look at other expenses besides lodging,” Legault told reporters at the end of the meeting.
+“We will have discussions with the bills between ministers and bureaucrats to get as close as possible to $300 million.
+It is a lot of money.”

 Since 2017, there has been an influx of asylum seekers entering Quebec across the United States border.
-Legault said that on average, it takes about 18 months for would-be refugees to find out if they can remain in the country.
+Legault said it takes more than 18 months for would-be refugees to find out if they can remain in the country.

-In the meantime, Quebec pays for their housing, education and health care costs, which have totalled roughly $300 million over two years, Legault said Friday.
+In the meantime, Quebec pays for their housing, education and health care costs, which have totalled roughly $300 million over two years, Legault said.
+He said Ottawa is responsible for the lengthy delays in the system.

-“I expect Mr. Trudeau to compensate us,” he said at a downtown Montreal hotel before meeting the prime minister and the country’s other premiers.
+“I expect Mr. Trudeau to compensate us,” he said before meeting the prime minister and his fellow premiers.

 “It’s unacceptable for it to take 18 months before (asylum seekers) get an answer.
 And in the majority of cases, they are refused, because they cannot prove that their life is in danger.”

-Federal authorities processed 24,745 asylum claims made in Quebec in 2017 — a fivefold increase from the previous year.
-The pace has continued this year, with 23,595 clamaints in Quebec processed through the end of October.
+Federal authorities processed 24,745 asylum claims made in Quebec in 2017 — five times more than the previous year.
+The pace has continued this year, with 23,595 claimants in Quebec processed through the end of October.

 The province receives more than half of all asylum claims in Canada, including the vast majority of those entering through non-official border crossings.